 Not to worry, there are always alternatives to liquid soil treatments.
 If this is your preference, you should talk to your builder about alternatives.
 There are two other types of pre-treats a pest control company can perform: termite bait station installations or structural wood treatments.
 Both of these treatments use less termiticide and pose a lower environmental risk.

 Our best advice is to reach out to your builder.
 They should have the documentation of what kind of pre-treat was performed, what type of product was used, and which company conducted the treatment.
-It’s not absolutely critical that you use the company who performed the pre-treat to continue your termite coverage.
+It’s not absolutely critical that you use the company that performed the pre-treat to continue your termite coverage.
 There are plenty of reputable companies that can devise a termite protection plan for you, after the fact, and many will inspect your property for a nominal fee.

 If your house hasn’t been pre-treated yet, don’t be afraid to talk to your builder and ask for the specific type of pre-treat you prefer.
 After all, this is your home, and you should have a say in how it’s protected.
 If you’re still unsure about which pre-treat is the best fit for you, reach out to your local pest control company (of course, we’d be happy to help) and talk through the options.